rderik/kmaps-docker/README.md

-# Docker infrastructure to work importations locally
+# Docker infrastructure to do importations locally

 This repository depends on having a KMAPS application.